Aramm

 Aramm is a 2017 Indian Tamil-language political drama film written and directed by N. Gopi Nainar.
 It features Nayanthara as a district collector, with Ramachandran Durairaj and Sunu Lakshmi in supporting roles.
-Featuring music composed by Ghibran and cinematography by Om Prakash, the film began production in mid-2016 and had a theatrical release on 10 November 2017.
-Post-release, the film won appreciation from film critics and performed well commercially.
+The music was composed by Ghibran with cinematography by Om Prakash and editing by Ruben.
+The film began production in mid-2016 and had a theatrical release on 10 November 2017.
+It received positive reviews from critics and performed well at the box office.

 Plot

-The story begins with District Collector Madhivadhani (Nayanthara), who is struggling with her approval of a higher official (Kitty) and telling a bone-chilling story to him.
+The story begins with District Collector Madhivadhani, who is struggling for approval from a higher official and telling him a bone-chilling story.

 A week ago, in Kattoor village, poor people were seen fighting with the police for clean water, sanitation, and the verdict to arrest their cruel landlord.
-Two boys are seen playing in a river, as their family drags them out and scolds them for going and playing there.
-The next day, a woman named Sumathi (Sunu Lakshmi) and her 4-year-old daughter Dhanshika (Mahalakshmi) are walking together back home.
-Sumathi soon learns that Dhanshika went missing and enquires the villagers, who tell her that her daughter fell into a borewell.
+Two boys are seen playing in a river, as their family drags them out and scolds them for playing there.
+The next day, a woman named Sumathi and her 4-year-old daughter Dhanshika are walking back home.
+Sumathi soon learns that Dhanshika went missing and enquires with the villagers, who tell her that her daughter fell into a borewell.
 Sumathi rushes there and faints.
 The villagers call the police, who in turn alert Madhivadhani.
-Madhivadhani and her team rush there to assess the situation but are stopped because there is a deep ditch in the middle of the road, which delays their arrival at the site.
-Madhivadhani and her team finally arrive but are battered by the journalists and the news media, who criticize Madhivadhani over her late arrival and the negligence of the landlord over the open borewell.
+Madhivadhani and her team rush there to assess the situation but are stopped by a deep ditch in the middle of the road, which delays their arrival at the site.
+Madhivadhani and her team finally arrive but are battered by journalists and the media, who criticize Madhivadhani's late arrival and the landlord's negligence towards the open borewell.

 Soon, a camp is set up.
-Sumathi, her husband Pulenthiran (Ramachandran Durairaj), and her son Muthu still await Dhanshika's escape.
+Sumathi, her husband Pulenthiran, and her son Muthu still await Dhanshika's escape.
 The police send down a camera and microphone system so that Madhivadhani can talk with Dhanshika in the borewell.
 Madhivadhani notices that Dhanshika is not receiving enough oxygen, but the doctors ensure that Dhanshika has enough time to survive.
-The villagers meanwhile try to rescue Dhanshika on their own but fail every time.
-The police decide to carry out the "butterfly knot" as they demonstrate to Madhivadhani on a dummy.
-Madhivadhani alerts the medical team about the consequence of the process that Dhanshika's shoulder might get dislocated, but gives the approval to carry out the process.
-As the police reach out to Dhanshika with the knot, Dhanshika tries to hold on to the knot, but her arm hurts and she falls back into the borewell.
+Meanwhile, the villagers try to rescue Dhanshika on their own but fail every time.
+The police decide to carry out the "butterfly knot", as they demonstrate to Madhivadhani on a dummy.
+Madhivadhani alerts the medical team that Dhanshika's shoulder might become dislocated, but she approves the process.
+As the police reach out to Dhanshika with the knot, Dhanshika tries to hold onto it, but her arm hurts, and she falls back into the borewell.
 Madhivadhani and the family are distraught over this.